shining-man/bsc_fw/README.md

 All settings can be freely parameterized via a web interface.

 ## Supported BMS
-For more information see the documentation in the section [Supported external Shunts](https://bsc-org.github.io/bsc/devices/bms/).
+For more information see the documentation in the section [Supported BMS](https://bsc-org.github.io/bsc/devices/bms/).
 - JBD (Jiabaida)
 - JK
 - JK Inverter [1]